 Dragana Cvetanović is a PhD candidate at the Department of Finnish, Finno-Ugrian and Scandinavian Studies and Aleksanteri Institute at the University of Helsinki.
 She is a sociolinguist finalizing her doctoral thesis on language, identity and performance in Finnish and Serbian rap lyrics.
 Her research contributes to the discussion on global sociolinguistics and questions on trans-modern identities.
 She also teaches and works on various topics on contemporary Balkan (cultural) history and youth studies.

 Inka Rantakallio works as an Academy of Finland postdoctoral researcher in Musicology at the University of Helsinki.
-In her postdoctoral project, she focuses on women rappers in Finnish hip hop and the role and meaning of feminism, gender, race, and whiteness in the construction of artist identities and artistic expression.
-Her doctoral thesis (2019) focused on four Finnish underground rappers (Ameeba, Julma Henri, Khid, and RPK) and discourses of authenticity, spirituality, and atheism.
-Her publications focus on the various intersections of rap music and identities.
-She lectures and writes about hip hop and popular culture in both academic and popular settings, with a special focus on questions of equality and gender, and also works as a freelance journalist, editor, and DJ.
+In her postdoctoral project (2021–24), she focuses on women rappers in Finnish hip hop and the role and meaning of feminism, gender, race, and whiteness in the construction of artist identities and artistic expression.
+Her doctoral thesis (2019) centers on four Finnish underground rappers (Ameeba, Julma Henri, Khid, and RPK) and discourses of authenticity, spirituality, and atheism.
+Her publications deal with the various intersections of rap music, ideologies, and identities.
+She also works as a freelance journalist and DJ.

 Annukka Saaristo is a PhD candidate at the University of Helsinki.
 Her doctoral dissertation focuses on local identities and their significance for rap artists from Espoo.
 She has also worked as a Youth worker in Espoo and Helsinki prior to her university studies and holds a Master’s degree in Folklore Studies and a Bachelor’s degree in Social Sciences.
 Saaristo is interested in popular culture and identity building in different communities and she aims to write research papers that everyone can understand.